cwkingjr/tims-cli-tools/README.md

 tims_invoice_transformer.exe Z:/invoice.xlsx
 ```

-If you are not very good at moving around the terminal yet, get your self an intro over at https://github.com/cwkingjr/unix-command-intro-for-windows-folks or just grab the path to the file you want to process via the Windows File Explorer and paste it in after the program command and one space on the command line.
+If you are not very good at moving around the terminal yet, get yourself an intro over at https://github.com/cwkingjr/unix-command-intro-for-windows-folks or just grab the path to the file you want to process via the Windows File Explorer and paste it in after the program command and one space on the command line.

 Grabbing the path via the Windows File Explorer: